 I was standing in the lunch line in the fifth grade when I overheard my two best buddies talking about something in hushed tones.
 Reluctantly, they told me about their plan to take guitar lessons from a nun at the Catholic Church, but she didn’t want a lot of students, so she asked them to keep it quiet.

 In those days, in addition to going to Mass on Sunday, good Catholic boys went to Catechism (religious instruction) twice a week, on Tuesdays and Saturdays.
 In the mid-seventies, it was common for the Sisters that taught Catechism to play guitar.
 Nuns traveled from convent to convent a lot, and guitars were easy to bring along.
 One such Sister, Sister Monica Marie, played well and had agreed to give us basic guitar instruction.
 We all scrambled to get guitars.

 My parents were both musical.
 My mother was an accomplished piano player and my father played trumpet well enough to attend college on a music scholarship.
 So I didn’t anticipate much resistance when I asked for an inexpensive guitar for guitar lessons.
 My assumption was correct and my mother agreed to purchase a guitar.
 Living in a rural area, my options were limited to one small music store that specialized in brass instruments, and mail-order catalogs.
-After some investigation, we decided on a Greco Model 5, steel string, acoustic guitar, available in the Sears catalog.
-I believe the instrument cost less than $60 including shipping.
+After some investigation, we decided on a Greco Model 5, steel-string, acoustic guitar, available in the Sears catalog.
+I believe the instrument costs less than $60 including shipping.
 We ordered the instrument and waited for delivery.